Alicepinch/everything-vegan/README.md

 #### Session cookie
 - Once user is logged in/ creates an account their information is stored in a session cookie until they log out.
 #### Personal profile page
-- Displays recipes created by user logged in
+- Displays recipes created by user logged in.
 #### Update profile photo
-- Logged in users can update their profile photo on their profile page
+- Logged in users can update their profile photo on their profile page.
 #### Delete account
-- Logged in users can delete their own accounts from profile page
+- Logged in users can delete their own accounts from profile page.
-- User is prompted to confirm before deletion
+- User is prompted to confirm before deletion.
 #### Add new recipe
-- Logged in users can complete the form to add new recipe to website
+- Logged in users can complete the form to add new recipe to website.
 #### Recipe's page
-- Displays all recipes from all users
+- Displays all recipes from all users.
 #### Single recipe page
-- Displays specific recipe's information to page
+- Displays specific recipe's information to page.
 #### Flash messages
-- Displays information, warnings and error messages from backend to user
+- Displays information, warnings and error messages from backend to user.
 #### Search
-- All users can search recipes by name, description, ingredients
+- All users can search recipes by name, description, ingredients.
 #### Filter drop down
-- All users can filter recipes by Breakfast, Lunch, Dinner and Desserts
+- All users can filter recipes by Breakfast, Lunch, Dinner and Desserts.
 #### Update password
--  Logged in users can change their password if their current password is correct and the two new passwords they enter match
+-  Logged in users can change their password if their current password is correct and the two new passwords they enter match.
 #### Delete recipe
-- If user has created the recipe they can delete it
+- If user has created the recipe they can delete it.
-- User is prompted to confirm before deletion
+- User is prompted to confirm before deletion.
 #### Edit recipe
-- Prefilled form with all recipe details
+- Prefilled form with all recipe details.
-- If user has created the recipe they can edit it via the form
+- If user has created the recipe they can edit it via the form.
-- Changes display to the user straight away
+- Changes display to the user straight away.
 #### Save Recipes
-- Logged in users can save and remove saved recipes from account
+- Logged in users can save and remove saved recipes from account.
-- Saved recipe page which displays all users saved in one place accessed via profile page
+- Saved recipe page which displays all users saved in one place accessed via profile page.
 #### Navigation bar
 - All users have a navigation bar however, this looks different to users that are logged in.
-You can see these differences on the [Wireframes](#wireframes)
+You can see these differences on the [Wireframes](#wireframes).
 #### Footer
 - Across all pages, contains the subscribe function, contact email and social links.
-- Email is set up to go through to personal email address for now (In the future an email would be created for Eating Vegan)
+- Email is set up to go through to personal email address for now (In the future an email would be created for Eating Vegan).
-- Social links go through to homepages as Eating Vegan doesnt have pages at the moment
+- Social links go through to homepages as Eating Vegan doesnt have pages at the moment.
 #### Newsletter subscription
--  All users can submit their emails to receive newsletters in the future
+-  All users can submit their emails to receive newsletters in the future.
 #### Admin
 - Admin account can view all the recipes on their profile page and edit/delete any if needed.
 #### Error Pages
-- 404 page not found, 500 internal server error and 405 method not allowed custom pages which redirect back to homepage
+- 404 page not found, 500 internal server error and 405 method not allowed custom pages which redirect back to homepage.
 #### Responsive design
-- Website is optimized for multiple screen sizes
+- Website is optimized for multiple screen sizes.
 #### Homepage
-- Provides all users with information about the website and how it works
+- Provides all users with information about the website and how it works.
 #### Accessibility
-- Website is accesible for screenreaders
+- Website is accesible for screenreaders.

 ## Security Features:

-- Hashed passwords using password hash from the Werkzeug Library to ensure passwords are not compromised and are secure
+- Hashed passwords using password hash from the Werkzeug Library to ensure passwords are not compromised and are secure.
-- Users are forced to create strong passwords from [validation.py](validation.py), password must include on lowercase, uppercase, number and symbol: !@#$%^&*
+- Users are forced to create strong passwords from [validation.py](validation.py), password must include on lowercase, uppercase, number and symbol: !@#$%^&*.
-- App logic checks session cookie matches the user that created recipes or is the admin to allow only them to remove or edit recipes
+- App logic checks session cookie matches the user that created recipes or is the admin to allow only them to remove or edit recipes.
 - Access to delete recipe and edit recipe URL's is prevented for users who have not created the recipe or are not an admin by directing to a 404 page.
-This is to prevent hackers knowing that the URL is correct
+This is to prevent hackers knowing that the URL is correct.
-- Access to delete account URL is also restricted to only the user that is logged in at the time to prevent hackers deleting any other users account
+- Access to delete account URL is also restricted to only the user that is logged in at the time to prevent hackers deleting any other users account.
 - Flask_sslify redirects all incoming requests to https for secure network.
-- Login required decorator from Flask Login for some route's so only users logged in with session cookie can enter
+- Login required decorator from Flask Login for some route's so only users logged in with session cookie can enter.
-- Session times out after 120 minutes to ensure user is not logged in forever
+- Session times out after 120 minutes to ensure user is not logged in forever.
-- User must enter their current password before updating password to ensure that this matches the password in database
+- User must enter their current password before updating password to confirm that this matches the password in database.
-- Forgotten password function

 ## Future Features